magnesj/ResInsight/docs/Completions.md

   - **Default Color** -- The color to use if the requested result is not available for some fracture.
 - **StimPlan**
   - **Show Mesh** -- Toggles the visualization of the StimPlan mesh lines, showing the StimPlan cell borders
   - **Color Interpolation** -- Toggles interpolation of the StimPlan results.
 When Off, one color per StimplanCell is shown.
-When on, Resinsight interpolates the color between the cells.
+When on, ResInsight interpolates the color between the cells.

 ### Fracture Templates